reactjs/react-modal/README.md

 from reading content outside of the content of your modal.

-It's optional and if not specified it will try to use `document.body` as your app element.

 If you are doing server-side rendering, you should use this property.